 At its most basic level, HD (high definition) means better quality pictures.
 It is both a broadcast technology and a screen resolution, and there are several signal types including 720p and 1080i.
 Any screen implementing these standards is called 'HD ready'.
 The next level up, 1080p, is sometimes called Full HD.
-Currently the highest readily available resolution is Ultra HD (4K), which gives resolutions four times higher than 1080p.
+Above this resolution is Ultra HD (4K), which gives resolutions four times higher than 1080p.

 High resolution audio (Hi-Res)

 High Resolution Audio provides exceptional sound quality from High Resolution music files.
-Typically these are DSD, WAV, AIFF, FLAC or ALAC files at 24 bit/96kHz or 24 bit/192kHz rates.
+Typically these are DSD, WAV, AIFF, FLAC or ALAC files at 24 bit/96kHz, 24 bit/192kHz or higher rates.
 Think of it like High Definition TV for your audio and the difference is easy to hear.